abstractitptyltd/puppet-monitoring/README.md

     $monitoring::params::monitoring_type
     # Type of the monitoring server (icinga or nagios currently)

-Extra params for this node
+Extra params for this node.

+    $monitoring::params::host_name
+    # for overriding the host_name of this node, defaults to $fqdn
+    $monitoring::params::host_ip
+    # for overriding the host_ip of this node, defaults to $ipaddress
     $monitoring::params::host_groups
     # comma separates list of host_groups to add this host to
     $monitoring::params::parents